 - You may have to pay for your care and support.
 But any care or support you get under section 117 of the Mental Health Act will be free.

 The ‘local authority’ or ‘LA’ is the organisation which manages public services in your area.
 Your local authority is responsible for social services.
 You may hear your local authority being called the ‘local council’ or ‘council’.
 Local authority will be shortened to LA on this page.

-This page looks at the care and support plan.
+This section looks at the care and support plan.
 You can find more information about ‘Social care assessment’ by clicking here.